bkchr/proc-macro-crate/README.md

 In `macro_rules!` `$crate` is used to get the path of the crate where a macro is declared in.
 In procedural macros there is currently no easy way to get this path.
 A common hack is to import the desired crate with a know name and use this.
-However, with rust edition 2018 and dropping `extern crate` declarations from `lib.rs`, people start to rename crates in `Cargo.toml` directly.
+However, with Rust edition 2018 and dropping `extern crate` declarations from `lib.rs`, people start to rename crates in `Cargo.toml` directly.
 However, this breaks importing the crate, as the proc-macro developer does not know the renamed name of the crate that should be imported.